gopikrishhnaChokkalamani/springboot-spring-integration-with-redis/README.md

 Start both producer and consumer as regular springboot applications

-send a post request from PostMan of the producer,
+send a post request from PostMan

 http://localhost:8080/producer/sendPost

+use the below json request

 {
 	"id": "12345",
 	"firstName": "Sam",